jamesplease/fade-dropdown-menu/README.md

 ### Usage

-A common usage would be having the dropdown appear over other elements on your site.
-The example given here doesn't technically include this, but it isn't hard to add.
+Typical usage would involve having the dropdown appear over other elements on your site.
+The example given here doesn't include this, but it isn't hard to add.
 All you need to do is make sure that the submenu ULs have a higher z-index than the element you want it appear over.
 If you want it to be above everything else on your page, simply give the submenu ULs a z-index of, say, 1000.
 It might look something like this:

 	#nav ul { z-index: 1000; }

 ### Compatibility

+100% compatible with Chrome, Safari, Opera, and Firefox.
+Note that a special hack is needed for the fade to work with Firefox.
+You can see it in the CSS file.

-This will function in all browsers IE6+, but not every browser can handle the transitions.
+This will function on IE6+, but there are display issues.

-The fading effect currently does not work in Firefox (as of 15.0.1).

-None of the transitions work in Internet Explorer.
+Firstly, none of the transitions work in Internet Explorer, up to IE9 (which does support transitions of any sort.
+This isn't unique to this dropdown).

-The CSS3 arrows will display in IE8+ as long as you declare a doctype (which you should always do, anyway).
-If you remove the CSS arrows, it will display properly in IE6+ (aside from the transitions).
+Secondly, he CSS3 arrows will display in IE8+ as long as you declare a doctype (which you should always do, anyway).
+If you remove the CSS arrows, it will otherwise display properly in IE6+ (aside from the transitions).

+Enjoy!